 What if we could reduce the risk of Alzheimer’s and many people could avoid developing dementia?
 For those who have it, what if there was a way to slow down its progression, so that they could live a healthier and longer life?

 These are the questions that we asked ourselves when we started the Alzheimer’s Research and Prevention Foundation (ARPF).

-The mission of the Alzheimer’s Research and Prevention Foundation is to prevent Alzheimer’s disease by funding research studies and providing educational outreach and memory screenings.
-For 25 years, the ARPF has been on the leading edge by researching, advocating, and educating for a holistic or integrative approach to preventing memory loss and Alzheimer’s.
+The mission of the Alzheimer’s Research and Prevention Foundation is to prevent Alzheimer’s disease by funding research studies, providing professional training, educational outreach, and memory screenings.
+For close to 30 years, the ARPF has been on the leading edge by researching, advocating, and educating for a holistic or integrative approach to preventing memory loss and Alzheimer’s.

 We do this by: